rodan123/piblock/README.md

 This is a fork of the jcblock project by Walter S. Heath (http://jcblock.sourceforge.net/jcblock.html)

-I run piblock on a raspberrypi3 using an dedicated iphone4, running the Reflection SSH client, (https://itunes.apple.com/us/app/reflection-for-unix-ssh-client/id920472514?mt=8ht), as a ssh terminal and display.
+I run piblock on a raspberrypi3 using an dedicated iphone4, running the Reflection SSH client, (https://itunes.apple.com/us/app/reflection-for-unix-ssh-client/id920472514?mt=8ht), as a SSH terminal and display.

 07/01/16 - Initial commit